Ecuador imposes curfew after protests push government out of capital

 Speaking in Belgium, where he lives in self-imposed exile, Correa scoffed at the accusation.

 “They are such liars ...
 They say I am so powerful that with an iPhone from Brussels I could lead the protests,” he told Reuters.
-“People couldn’t take it anymore, that’s the reality,” he said, referring to economic belt-tightening measures.
+“People couldn’t take it anymore, that’s the reality,” he said, referring to belt-tightening measures.

 Maduro, who has presided over an economic implosion and political crisis in Venezuela, denied on Tuesday that he had helped foment the protests and said Ecuador was rejecting the IMF’s “savage capitalist model.”